Getting a fur-ever friend

 If you’re looking for a new addition to your family, you might like to consider rehoming a retired or reclassified dog.
 By rehoming a dog, you would be giving them a safe and loving home while gaining a new family member of your own.
 These special dogs love spending time with people and make great companions.

-Once you’ve joined our waitlist, we’ll get in touch when we think we’ve found a dog that will be the paw-fect fit for you.
+Once you’ve expressed your interest, we’ll get in touch if we think we’ve found a dog that will be the paw-fect fit for you.

-We have a long waiting list and it’s important that we choose families that will complement our dog’s personalities.
+We receive many expressions of interest and it’s important that we choose families that will complement our dog’s personalities.
+Due to the success of our Guide Dogs and those who pursue alternate career paths, we have a limited number of dogs available in our rehoming program.
 We consider every match a success because we know that they’re going on to their loving forever homes.

 Joan and Neil